supertestnet/hodlcontracts/README.md

 # Installation instructions

-(1) Run LND in testnet mode (this app only works on testnet) and unlock your testnet wallet with `lncli unlock`
+1. Run LND in testnet mode (this app only works on testnet) and unlock your testnet wallet with `lncli unlock`

-(2) Clone this github repo: `git clone https://github.com/supertestnet/hodlcontracts.git`
+2. Clone this github repo: `git clone https://github.com/supertestnet/hodlcontracts.git`

-(3) Enter the hodlcontracts directory: `cd hodlcontracts`
+3. Enter the hodlcontracts directory: `cd hodlcontracts`

-(4) Ensure you have python version 3.9 or higher: `python3 --version`
+4. Ensure you have python version 3.9 or higher: `python3 --version`

-(5) Ensure your version of `pip` (the package installer for python) works with python 3.9 or higher: `pip --version` or `pip3 --version`
+5. Ensure your version of `pip` (the package installer for python) works with python 3.9 or higher: `pip --version` or `pip3 --version`

-(6) If your version of `pip` is not for python 3.9 or higher but you *do* have `pip3` and it *is* for python 3.9 or higher, replace `pip` with `pip3` in all of the following instructions
+6. If your version of `pip` is not for python 3.9 or higher but you *do* have `pip3` and it *is* for python 3.9 or higher, replace `pip` with `pip3` in all of the following instructions

-(7) Install the non-lightning dependencies: `pip install requests stem flask`

-(8) Create an lnd virtual environment: `virtualenv lnd`
+8. Create an lnd virtual environment: `virtualenv lnd` or `python3 -m venv lnd`

-(9) Activate your virtual environment: `source lnd/bin/activate`
+9. Activate your virtual environment: `source lnd/bin/activate`

-(10) Install some of the lightning dependencies: `pip install grpcio grpcio-tools googleapis-common-protos`
+10. Install some of the dependencies: `pip install -r requirements.txt`

-(11) Clone the google api dependency: `git clone https://github.com/googleapis/googleapis.git`
+11. Clone the google api dependency: `git clone https://github.com/googleapis/googleapis.git`

-(12) Clone the lightning.proto file: `curl -o lightning.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/lightning.proto`
+12. Clone the lightning.proto file: `curl -o lightning.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/lightning.proto`

-(13) Compile the lightning.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. lightning.proto`
+13. Compile the lightning.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. lightning.proto`

-(14) Clone the router.proto file: `curl -o router.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/routerrpc/router.proto`
+14. Clone the router.proto file: `curl -o router.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/routerrpc/router.proto`

-(15) Compile the router.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. router.proto`
+15. Compile the router.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. router.proto`

-(16) Clone the invoices.proto file: `curl -o invoices.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/invoicesrpc/invoices.proto`
+16. Clone the invoices.proto file: `curl -o invoices.proto -s https://raw.githubusercontent.com/lightningnetwork/lnd/master/lnrpc/invoicesrpc/invoices.proto`

-(17) Compile the invoices.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. invoices.prot`
+17. Compile the invoices.proto file: `python -m grpc_tools.protoc --proto_path=googleapis:. --python_out=. --grpc_python_out=. invoices.proto`

-(18) Run hodl contracts: `python3 hodlcontracts.py`
+18. Run hodl contracts: `python3 hodlcontracts.py`

-(19) Open your browser to the admin page: `http://127.0.0.1:5000/admin/`
+19. Open your browser to the admin page: `http://127.0.0.1:5000/admin/`

-(20) That's it!
+20. That's it!
 It should work from there as displayed in the video.
 Please raise an issue if it doesn't work for you